International Cricket Council: Umpires and referees

 The inaugural ICC Associate and Affiliate International Umpires Panel was formed in June 2006.
-It superseded the ICC Associate and Affiliate International Umpires Panel, created in 2005, and serves as the pinnacle for umpires from non-Test playing Members, with selection achieved through each of the five ICC Development Program Regional Umpires Panels.
+It superseded the ICC Associate and Affiliate International Umpires Panel, created in 2005, and serves as the pinnacle for umpires from non-Test-playing Members, with selection achieved through each of the five ICC Development Program Regional Umpires Panels.

 Members of the Associate and Affiliate International Umpires Panel are eligible for appointments to ODIs involving ICC Associate Members, ICC Intercontinental Cup matches and other Associate and Affiliate tournaments.
 High-performing umpires may also be considered for other ICC events, including the ICC U/19 Cricket World Cup, and could also be invited to be involved in the ICC Champions Trophy and ICC Cricket World Cup.

 There is also an Elite Panel of ICC Referees who act as the independent representative of the ICC at all Test and ODI matches.
 As of January 2009, it had 6 members, all highly experienced former international cricketers.
 The Referees do not have the power to report players or officials (which has to be done by the umpires), but they are responsible for conducting hearings under the ICC Code of Conduct and imposing penalties as required at matches, ranging from an official reprimand to a lifetime ban from cricket.
 Decisions can be appealed, but the original decision is upheld in most cases.

-The Council failed to achieve consensus among the cricket-playing nations – as of June 2012 – on the universal application of an Umpire's Decision Review System, due to opposition by BCCI.
+The Council failed to achieve consensus among the cricket-playing nations—as of June 2012—on the universal application of an Umpire's Decision Review System, due to opposition by BCCI.
 It will continue to be applied subject to mutual agreement of the playing countries.
-In July 2012, ICC decided to send a delegation to show the ball tracking research done by Dr Ed Rosten, an expert on computer vision and technology, to BCCI to remove the scepticism about the use of DRS technology.
+In July 2012, ICC decided to send a delegation to show the ball tracking research done by Ed Rosten, an expert on computer vision and technology, to BCCI to remove the skepticism about the use of DRS technology.

-Regional bodies
+Regional affiliations

 These regional bodies aim to organise, promote and develop the game of cricket: